nilsdet/yazio-python/README.md

 types are pydantic models).

 ### yazio_graphql
-A graphql server built with fastapi & strawberry that simply serves as a proxy for the yazio rest api.
+A graphql server built with starlette & strawberry that simply serves as a proxy for the yazio rest api.